 |A||Goddess of the Hunt (-), Goddess of Festivals (-)|

 |B||Dance of the Aurora, God of the Sea, God of the Open Sky (-), God of Craftsmen|

 |C||Desert Folklore, River Goddess (+), Monument to the Gods (-), Divine Spark, Fire Goddess, Lady of the Reeds and Marshes (+), God of the Forge, Fertility Rite (+), City Patron Goddess|

 |F||Sacred Path, Stone Circles, Religious Idols, God of Healing, God of War|

-Do you want to know how to dominate every Civ 6 game, check out our article here.
+Check out our article here if you want to know how to dominate every Civ 6 game.

-But without religious settlements and Earth Goddess, you need to look for culture, Goddess of festivals, God of the open sky.
-However, the Goddess of festivals is slightly better than God of the open sky.
-There are a few other fun ways to get some production and food, Goddess of the hunt, God of craftsmen, all of those types of things, God of the sea here for fishing boat production.
+But without religious settlements and Earth Goddess, you need to look for culture, Goddess of festivals, and God of the open sky.
+However, the Goddess of festivals is slightly better than the God of the open sky.
+There are a few other fun ways to get some production and food, Goddess of the hunt, God of craftsmen, all those types of things, and God of the sea for fishing boat production.
 They’re all quite good.
 Typically try to avoid all the faith ones.
 Usually, you can do something else, something better, with those tiles.
 It is recommended not to get faith from Pantheons at all.
 Suppose you’re going for a religious victory.
-In that case, you should get hundreds of faith from all of the religious stuff you’re doing.
+In that case, you should get hundreds of faith from all the religious stuff you do.
 A couple of faith from Pantheon will not be very helpful.
 That’s mostly our opinion on all the pantheons.